kkumer/gepard/docs/source/install.rst

 ############

-Gepard is a Python package available from PyPI repository (**not yet!!**) so you should be able to install the latest version together with the required dependencies by simply issuing
+Gepard is a Python package available from PyPI repository so you should be able to install the latest version together with the required dependencies by simply issuing

 .. code-block:: bash

    pip install gepard

-Of course, you should have Python first, as well as `pip`, which all major Linux distributions have as standard package.
+Of course, you should have Python first (version 3.7 at the least), as well as `pip`, which all major Linux distributions have as a standard package.

-Gepard is developed and tested on Linux, but should work on Windows and Mac as well.
+Gepard is developed on Linux, but is tested also on Windows and MacOS.
 Please complain if you have problems.

 Installation from sources